parrisma/gmcp/docs/AUTHENTICATION.md

 ## Overview

-gplot uses JWT (JSON Web Tokens) for authentication and group-based access control.
+gofr-plot uses JWT (JSON Web Tokens) for authentication and group-based access control.
 Each JWT token is associated with a specific group, and rendered images are segregated by group to ensure secure isolation.

 ## Key Concepts